EnriqueKhai/Chameleon/README.md

 tries to hide the fact that a message was sent at all.
 Imagine writing a letter to your friend, and between the lines you write another message in invisible ink.
 From the outside looking in, even a suspecting observer might not guess that something was going on under the hood!
-This is the power of steganography.
+That is the power of steganography.

 For more information on steganography, watch [this](https://youtu.be/TWEXCYQKyDc).